Special counsel obtained Trump’s Twitter direct messages

 Much of Twitter’s resistance to turning over the information was due to a Justice Department request to not disclose the request to Trump, initially refusing to comply with the court order to turn over the records in a decision that would cost them $350,000.

-But in the transcripts the company also expressed fear that some of Trump’s direct messages could be covered by executive privilege if he was communicating about state business with other administration officials.
+But in the transcripts, the company also expressed fear some of Trump’s direct messages could be covered by executive privilege if he was communicating about state business with other administration officials.

 “You don’t even know the half about the very warrant you are coming in here to delay the execution of,” Howell said during one of the meetings with attorneys from DOJ and the company.